First of all, the first telephone exchange is opened in Jersey by the National Telephone Company.

-- There is one telephone for every 49 people in the island.
+There is already one telephone for every 49 people in the island.

-- The exchange is bought by the States of Jersey and named the States Telephone Committee.
-There are 14 mechanical Magneto exchanges and many miles of overhead lines servicing 1,500 customers.
+Exchange is bought by the States of Jersey and named the States Telephone Committee.
+Also, there are 14 mechanical Magneto exchanges and many miles of overhead lines servicing 1,500 customers.

-- The first link with the UK telephone network is established using part of a pre First World War German transatlantic cable which had been diverted in 1914 when it provided a telegraph link.
+The first link with the UK telephone network is established using part of a pre First World War German transatlantic cable because it had been diverted in 1914 when it provided a telegraph link.

-- During the occupation of the Channel Islands all communications with the outside world are stopped.
-The German army take over many of the lines and cables but the civilian exchanges are allowed to continue to operate.
+- During the occupation of the Channel Islands all communications with the outside world are consequently, stopped.
+Hence, the German army take over many of the lines and cables but the civilian exchanges are allowed to continue to operate.

-- One local technician is permanently assigned to the German army but the rest of the staff are allowed to pursue their normal work maintaining the local telephone system.
-A reasonable standard of service is maintained for much of this time, however, towards the end, the electricity power supply is restricted meaning that the Battery exchanges have to close.
+- One local technician is permanently assigned to the German army.
+However, the rest of the staff are allowed to pursue their normal work maintaining the local telephone system.
+Therefore, a reasonable standard of service is maintained for much of this time, however, towards the end, the electricity power supply is restricted meaning that the Battery exchanges have to close.

 - During the occupation the number of connected customers falls by 2,000 due to residents leaving the islands and the occupation forces requisitioning lines.